bharathkumar-18/textutils/README.md

 # textutils-react
-A Text utility website prepared by using React JS which provides various text features I am a CS graduate who is learning React to progress in my career This is small project done in React framework to understand various concepts
+I am a CS graduate who is learning React to progress in my career<br />
+This is small project done in React framework to understand various concepts<br />

 This project is built using the following concepts